 There is no such thing as routine cancer, and multiple myeloma behaves differently in each person.

-Staging is just one of many ways the experts use to determine prognosis.
+Staging is just one of many ways the OSUCCC – James experts use to determine a patient’s prognosis.

-By using staging information (combined with other information such as genetic markers and individualized test results), the OSUCCC – James team of experts can plan the most targeted, accurate way to treat your specific disease.
-This, in turn, means improved outcomes, faster responses and fewer side effects.
+By using staging information (combined with other information such as genetic markers and individualized test results), the OSUCCC – James specialists and subspecialists can plan the most targeted, accurate way to treat your specific disease.
+This, in turn, can mean improved outcomes, faster responses to treatment and fewer side effects.

 Multiple Myeloma Stages